• Skip to primary navigation

 Why we ❤️ it

-A spectacular combination of every flavor we love, the Dominican pastelón de plátano maduro is a dish we could every day, given the chance.
-Unlike the Puerto Rican pastelón de maduros, which is made with slices of fried plantains, the Dominican version is made with mashed boiled ripe plantains for a simple, lighter version.
+A spectacular combination of every flavor we love, the Dominican pastelón de plátano maduro is a dish we could serve every day, given the chance.
+Unlike the Puerto Rican pastelón de maduros, which is like a sweet plantain lasagna made with slices of fried plantains, the Dominican version is made with mashed and boiled ripe plantains for a simple, lighter version all the Dominican sazon and flavor.

 Great for your get-togethers, potlucks, and cookouts, this dish is also part of our traditional Christmas feast.
 This is possibly the second most popular plantain recipe in the Dominican Republic.
 A dish that nearly no one will turn down.